01A Summary of What You Have to Do Before You Can Work As a Flight Attendant

 03Complete Airline-Provided Flight Attendant Training Program

-Once an airline hires you, it will provide formal training at its flight training center.
-During the three to six weeks you will spend there, you will receive classroom instruction on flight regulations, job duties, and company operations.
+Once an airline hires you, the company will provide formal training at its flight training center.
+During the three to six weeks you will spend there, expect to receive classroom instruction on flight regulations, job duties, and company operations.

 Along with the other new hires, you will learn how to handle emergencies, including procedures for evacuating an airplane and operating emergency equipment such as evacuation slides, oxygen masks, and flotation devices.
 As you near the end of your classroom instruction, you will take practice flights.